Like any icon, the venerable crossing has attracted all kinds of attention over the decades, including spectacular stunts.

 1919: Australian Flight-Lieutenant Sidney Pickles was another to fly through Tower Bridge, this time piloting a Fairey seaplane.
 He dove down from 1,000 feet, and passed through the bridge at 120 mph.
 Speaking to the Daily Chronicle, Pickles predicted, "In a few years, pilots will be as common as taxi drivers, and on the same level socially and economically."
 Flying under the bridge was outlawed soon after.

 'Mad Major' buzzes bridge

 1931: Pedestrians crossing the bridge ran for their lives as a Puss Moth monoplane swooped from the skies to fly between the road and the upper walkways.
 The plane then looped around and made a second pass through the gap in the bridge, before heading on to duck under Westminster Bridge.
-At the controls was Major Christopher Draper of Willesden, a flying ace who had served with distinction in WWI.
-The reckless Major initially cited a moment of madness, but later framed the flight as a protest about the Government's treatment of war veterans.
-"I did it to prove to the aeronautical world, and to satisfy myself, that, in spite of the lapse of ten years, I am still the highly skilled specialist I used to be," he told the court.
+At the controls was Major Christopher Draper of Willesden, a flying ace who had served with distinction in the first world war.
+The reckless Major initially cited a moment of madness, but later framed the flight as a protest about the government's treatment of war veterans.
+"I did it to prove to the aeronautical world, and to satisfy myself, that, in spite of the lapse of 10 years, I am still the highly skilled specialist I used to be," he told the court.
 This somewhat shaky defence was good enough for the magistrate, and Draper got away with no punishment, but promised to be on his best behaviour for 12 months.